Kicking the Habit

 Summary of Kicking the Habit

 - “Kicking The Habit” As a Representative of Experiments: Fusao Inada narrates his personal story of resolving to give up his habit of using English in its proper way.
-Then he goes on to say that he gives up using English altogether including thinking and feeling and decided to stop this habit.
-Then he goes out to another country and comes across insects and animals who express surprise at his passport having an English script on it.
-Despite his reply that he is a foreigner, he has to use English.
-He clarifies, then, that there is nothing wrong in using English that may be incorrect, and to top it all, it is his mother tongue or native tongue.
-It is his skill using which he earns his livelihood.
+Later, he proclaims his resolve to entirely abandon the use of English, including his thinking and feeling, and cease this practice.
+Then he goes out to another country and comes across people and creatures who express surprise at his passport having an English script on it.
+In spite of his declaration of being a foreigner, he must use English.
+He makes it clear that using English that may be incorrect is not an issue, particularly because it is his mother tongue or native tongue.
+It is his skill in using which he earns his livelihood.
 He has also visited England to learn it better and feels that he has become Angloholic.
-Yet, he is fed up with the dominance of English in a way that it seems him an anathema.
-Therefore, he has decided to remove this addiction from his life but he is exhausted like a person does when he does not give up some old habit.
-Despite this frustration, he tries and comes into the world to leave English behind, and yet what does and says is just in English with all of its specifications such as syllables, wording, and consonances.
-Finally, he arrives at the conclusion that to lead a life, a person needs a language exactly like the sun that makes you feel that you are “you.”
+Nevertheless, he is disenchanted with the prevalence of English to the extent that it appears to him as an abomination.
+Therefore, he has decided to remove this addiction from his life, but he is exhausted like a person does when he does not give up some old habit.
+He endeavors to escape English despite his frustration, but his spoken words and expressions continue to be in English with all its complexities, such as syllables, wording, and consonances.
+Finally, he concludes that to lead a life, a person needs a language exactly like the sun that makes you feel you are “you.”

-literary devices make poems impressive in many ways.
-Inada has also used some literary devices in this poem whose analysis is as follows.
+literary devices make poems impressive and adds the depth to the text.
+Inada also used some literary devices in this poem, and the analysis is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “on the spot or open the door of a cage” the sound of /a/ in “until I emerged in another nation and /stopped” and the sound of /e/ in “right then and there.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /o/ in “on the spot or open the door of a cage” and the sound of /e/ in “right then and there”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /c/ in “Of syllables, the consummate consonants the / vigorous” and the sound of /v/ and /r/ in “vowels of varied vocabularies” and for that matter of /r/ and /ing/ in “growing, throbbing and strumming.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /n/ and /t/ in “Of syllables, the consummate consonants the / vigorous” and the sound of /l/ and /r/ in “vowels of varied vocabularies” and for that matter of /r/ and /ing/ in “growing, throbbing and strumming.”

 I could have remained there